codesport/admin-panel/README.md

 3. Within your terminal type `npx create-react-app  admin-panel`
    * Refer to the [official react tutorials](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to learn more about the `npx` and `create-react-app` directves

+  * ESLint is correctly letting you know that you are writing weak code
 4. Finally, type `npm start` to run the default react application